A big F-16 donation to Ukraine comes with a major condition

 The F-16s are part of a $1 billion aid package, with delivery over four years.

-Zelenskyy has been vocal about Ukraine's need for improved air defenses against Russia and to rebuild its air force battered from two years of war.
-The 30 F-16s will be delivered over the course of the next four years as part of a promised $1 billion aid package from Belgium, boosting Ukraine's future fleet to an estimated 85 F-16s.
+Zelenskyy has been vocal about Ukraine's need for improved air defenses against Russia and to rebuild its air force, which has been battered by two years of war.
+The 30 F-16s are set to be delivered over the next four years as part of a promised $1 billion aid package from Belgium, boosting Ukraine's future fleet to an estimated 85 F-16s.

-The total number is important because Ukraine is expected to lose many F-16s in what may be its most dangerous battlefield in five decades of flying.
+The total number is important because Ukraine is expected to lose many F-16s on what may be its most dangerous battlefield in five decades of flying.

 In addition to defending Ukraine's airspace, F-16s customized with long-range missiles can improve Ukraine's strike capacity — a useful step as Kyiv tries to halt Moscow's momentum on the battlefield.